-After hanging up his boots Zenden wasn’t out of the game for too long as in 2012, out of the blue, he was appointed as assistant manager of Chelsea by their interim manager Rafa Benitez, despite having no previous coaching experience.
+After hanging up his boots Zenden wasn’t out of the game for long and in 2012 was surprisingly appointed as assistant manager of Chelsea by their interim manager Rafa Benitez, despite having no previous coaching experience.

-He currently combines his coaching work with punditry on Dutch television.
+He currently combines his coaching work with occasional punditry on Dutch television.